saket-maheshwary/AutoLearn/README.md

 -- The hyperparameters values of the threshold are hard coded.

 -- Use hyperparameter optimization to get the best results for each classifier.

+-- All dataset files should follow the same template as that of sonar.csv (label column at the last)